kedube/bambu-chamber-heater/README.md

 ### Hardware
 - Bambu P1S / X1 Carbon 3D Printer
-- Sinilink XY-SA10/SA30-W AC 110V-250V Temperature Controller with XY-WFPOW (ESP8285-based) wireless module (no need to get the SA30 since the SA10 can handles nearly 5 times the amperage for a 250W heater)
+- Sinilink XY-SA10/SA30-W AC 110V-250V Temperature Controller (no need to get the SA30 since the SA10 can handles nearly 5 times the amperage for a 250W heater)
+- Waveshare ESP32-C6-Zero Wireless Module
 - NOYITO AC 100V-264V to DC 24V 1A Power Supply Module (powers the 24V Fan only)
 - AC 120/240V PTC Heater 200-250W (no need to be more powerful than this)
-- 24V 4020 Fan (Used: SUNON MF40202VX-1000U-A99 with 10.8CFM airflow)
+- 24V 4020 3-Wire Fan (Used: SUNON MF40202VX-1000U-G99 with 10.8CFM airflow)
 - (2) 3-Way WAGO Connectors
 - 16Ga Silicon Wiring (Used: red and black wiring)
+- 1/4 Watt 10K Ohm Resistor (for 3.3V pull-up power for tach)
 - Heat set inserts: (15) M3x4x5 + (1) M2x2.5x3.2
 - Screws:
   - (7) M3x5MM or 6MM button screws for covers